aalmarhabi/DLFR/README.md

 ```

 # How to navigate this repository?
 You have the three main scripts to run the project.
-The predict.py used to predict language from given image and both the other file use live-stream video feeds to make a prediction (predictPC for laptops and predictRPi for Raspberry Pi.)
+The predict.py used to predict language from the given image, and both the other file use live-stream video feeds to make a prediction (predictPC for laptops and predictRPi for Raspberry Pi.)
 The model folder has all the results of the trained models on the datasets.
-In addition, the visualization and image pre-processing folder shows how to visualize the model and how to manipulate the images.
-Note the dataset is not included but you can make your own as it will be suggested below.
+Also, the visualization and image pre-processing folder shows how to visualize the model and how to manipulate the images.
+Note that I did not include the datasets but you can make your own as suggested below.

 # There are three different version of datasets used in this project:
 Version 1: random images that have a specified text init with a different environment.